-Since starting the WEWC in 2013, Liz has developed and led the program to its current compliment of professionals to meet the needs of women in the community.
-Liz also oversees the Edinburgh Screening Process across Main Line Health to ensure women who deliver at the health system are screened for and educated about perinatal mental illness.
-In September 2015, Liz founded a Women’s Intensive Outpatient Program (IOP) at the WEWC to meet community need.
-Under Liz’s direction, the WEWC has received rave reviews from patients and the community at large and was named an important resource for women by Philadelphia Style magazine in spring 2015.
-Liz has proudly represented Main Line Health at various hospital and community events and speaking engagements since founding the center in 2013, including serving as expert in NBC10’s piece on postpartum depression in October 2015.
+Since 2013, Liz has managed program operations and growth to its current compliment of professionals and services to meet the needs of women in the community.
+Liz worked with leadership to develop the Edinburgh Screening Process across Main Line Health to ensure women who deliver at the health system are screened for and educated about perinatal mental illness.
+The WEWC has received rave reviews from patients and the community at large and was named an important resource for women by Philadelphia Style magazine in spring 2015.
+Liz has proudly represented Main Line Health at various events and speaking engagements, including NBC10, KYW news radio, Villanova University and the University of Pennsylvania.
 Liz was named a Power Woman 2016 by Main Line Today magazine in October 2016 and a 2017 Woman of the Year by Suburban Life magazine.

 Liz is a Phi Beta Kappa graduate of Douglass College at Rutgers University, an undergraduate associate of the Eagleton Institute of Politics at Rutgers University and achieved a master of social work from Temple University with honors.
 Liz completed a certificate in healthcare leadership at the University of Pennsylvania in 2019.
 She is a proud member of the National Social Work Honor Society.
-Liz is proud of her team and honored to serve women and their families on their wellness journey.
+Liz is proud of her team and honored to serve women and their families on their wellness journeys.

 Linda Ryan, MD, Medical Director

 Linda A. Ryan, MD, medical director of the Women’s Emotional Wellness Center, has spent her career evaluating and treating patients with psychiatric symptoms in the medical setting.
 Dr. Ryan is board-certified in both general adult psychiatry and psychosomatic medicine.
 Completing her undergraduate degree from Davidson College, medical degree at the Medical University of South Carolina, and residency at the University of Utah, she has held faculty positions at Dartmouth Medical School and the University of Rochester.
 Dr. Ryan has worked at Bryn Mawr Hospital as a consultation liaison psychiatrist since 2006.
 Dr. Ryan was named Top Doc by Main Line Today magazine in 2015, 2016 and 2018.